Greensborough

 The level of cultural diversity witnessed in Greensborough was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Greensborough's cultural diversity is above average, with 22.0% born overseas and 17.3% speaking a language other than English at home.
-Christianity is the main religion in Greensborough, comprising 49.7%.
-Judaism stands out at 0.1%, compared to None% across Greater Melbourne.
+Greensborough's cultural diversity was found to be above average, with 22.0% of its population born overseas and 17.3% speaking a language other than English at home.
+The predominant religion in Greensborough is Christianity, comprising 49.7% of the population.
+However, Judaism is significantly overrepresented, making up 0.1% compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity